swabianinstruments/TimeTagger-FPGALink-Reference/README.md

 For a simpler demonstration of how to utilize the simulation toolbox, please refer to [`tb_user_sample.sv`](./tb/tb_user_sample.sv).

+## Latency

+Link latency is defined as the delay from the input channel of the Time Tagger X to the output of the `tag_converter` module within the reference design, where tags are converted into timestamps for customer use.
+This latency depends on factors such as data rate and Time Tagger X configuration, and can range from 1 µs to 12 µs.

 ## Getting started

 First up, clone the reference design repository: